Skip to content

 Related: 9 Best Short Head Bicep Exercises (Barbell, Dumbbell, EZ Bar, and Cables)

-Curl the band up while keeping your elbows pinned to your side.
+Step onto the band with both feet.
+Grab the band palms down.
+Curl while keeping elbows pinned.
 Squeeze at the top and lower down slowly.

 Banded Reverse Bicep Curl Muscles Worked: